Middleton Surname Meaning, History & Origin

-Middleton Surname Genealogy
+Middleton Surname Meaning

-root is the Old English midel meaning “middle” and tun “farm” or “settlement.”
+The root is the Old English midel meaning “middle” and tun “farm” or “settlement.”

-Middleton Resources on
+Middleton Surname Resources on The Internet

 - Kate Middleton’s Ancestry.
-Paternal and maternal
+Paternal and maternal lines.

 - John Earl Middleton and His Successors.
 Middletons in Scotland.